BellaTatts/Digital-writing-folio/Week 3.md

 Example: <img width="394" alt="Screen Shot 2025-03-19 at 4 21 24 pm" src="https://github.com/user-attachments/assets/e36e24a1-1847-4264-af99-880955594b7c" />

-Lipogram meaning - a composition from which the writer systematically omits a certain letter or certain letters of the alphabet.
+**Lipogram meaning -** a composition from which the writer systematically omits a certain letter or certain letters of the alphabet.

-Example
+**Example**

-Mushroom caps stuck on black wrought iron,
+_Mushroom caps stuck on black wrought iron,
 Bogged-out houses filled with scuttling bugs and sinking floors.
-But in the building, ghosts roam displacing and absorbing the prior, Human Kind isn't immortal.
+But in the building, ghosts roam displacing and absorbing the prior, Human Kind isn't immortal._

-mesostics - a poem or other text arranged so that a vertical phrase intersects lines of horizontal text.
+**Mesostics -** a poem or other text arranged so that a vertical phrase intersects lines of horizontal text.
-John Cage - very experimental with form.
+**John Cage -** very experimental with form.
 Creating his own rules for his compositions. played a cactus, has a song with 4 minutes of just silence.

 Have to choose a work from the Electronic Literature Collection - The Vine and the fish